 While some of these new wireless use cases and applications are anticipated to work within today’s 802.11ac WAP density, many applications that utilize positioning functions will benefit from an increased WAP density.
 Deploying a robust zone cabling infrastructure today using Category 6A or higher components, such as Berk-Tek’s LANmark-XTP, will continue to yield future dividends through minimized disruptions and increased flexibility for the deployment of the next generation of access points.

 Corporate Technology Solutions has been providing turnkey low voltage, structured cabling, and wireless solutions throughout the Southwest for over 15 years.
-We have offices in Tempe, Tucson, and Salt Lake City and would be happy to discuss your business’s needs and technology strategies.
+We have offices in Tempe and Tucson and would be happy to discuss your business’s needs and technology strategies.
 Contact us online or give us a call today.